 It can sometimes be difficult when choosing a therapist to find a clear and concrete explanation of the theories and ideas that shape their practice.
 As psychologists and therapists we all too often hide behind jargon and labels which don’t really tell you that much about how each practitioner understands mental processes or how their treatment might lead to a greater sense of well-being.

-Although I focus on four factors, this really isn’t a one-size-fits-all model.
+Although I focus on these five factors here, this really isn’t a one-size-fits-all model.
 I do think though that it’s good for us to have some guiding principles right from the start that we can both agree on.

-FACTOR ONE: OUR CURRENT (OR LONGSTANDING) LIFE CHALLENGES OR STRUGGLES
+FACTOR TWO: OUR CURRENT (OR LONGSTANDING) LIFE CHALLENGES OR STRUGGLES

 My understanding is that we are usually willing to look at, and pay for, therapy because we are stuck or struggling with a situation or issue (or even a bunch of things) that we can’t get on top of by ourselves.